estebanav/pl-standards/javascript.standards.md

 #{Js Basic Styles}
 =====================================

-The aim of this repository is to provide a common set of guidelines to stablish  a standard way of coding to Presentation Layers Developers and good practises.
+The aim of this repository is to provide a common set of guidelines to stablish  a standard way of coding to Presentation Layers Developers and good practices.